Victorian Fashion for Women: New Rococo and Bustle Periods

 Bustle Period of Victorian Fashion

 The 1870 Franco-Prussian War resulted in the establishment of the Third Republic and a shift towards a more practical lifestyle.
 As a result, the large crinolines disappeared.
-At the same time, the popularity of bustles returned, influenced by the gorgeous buttocks of Hottentot women in Africa.
+At the same time, the popularity of bustles returned, influenced by the gorgeous Hottentot women in Africa.

 Bustle Dress